We are glad to announce a new release of EnjoyHint (v.3.0) web tool for adding interactive hints and tips to your site or app.

 It is possible to use HTML markup in a description.
 Previously, when you added any HTML code, it was displayed as plain text.

-We’ve added destructor method that deletes EnjoyHint created by user once the user has followed all the steps.
+We’ve added the destructor method that deletes EnjoyHint created by a user once the user has followed all the steps.

 Simplified Property Names

 We’ve simplified the names of properties that are used to describe steps.
 Now, these names are written as compound words in the CameCase style.